Pink Kissing Gourami (Helostoma temmincki) Species Profile & Care Guide

 |GH||5 - 20|

-Origins of the Pink Kissing Gourami
+Natural Habitat of the Pink Kissing Gourami

 These fish originate from the Indonesian island of Java and can also be found in Borneo, Thailand, Malaysia, Cambodia, and Vietnam in Southeast Asia.
 It is usually farmed in the southern Indochina region as a food fish.
 These fish inhabit slow-moving waters in lakes, backwaters, marshes, ponds and bogs covered with dense vegetation.